JanssenProject/home/development.md

+### 4) Setup remote workspace

-`NOTE:` Step 4 below is only needed if we need to run build and tests on a different machine then the one where you have installed Janssen server.
+`NOTE:` These steps are only needed if we need to run build and tests on a different machine then the one where you have installed Janssen server.
 Also its not needed if we deploy CA cert into Janssen instalation.

-### 4) Setup remote workspace

 #### 4.1 Import self signed http cert into java truststore.